Bryan Barberena

 Bryan Barberena (born May 3, 1989) is an American mixed martial artist formerly fighting in the Middleweight division in the Ultimate Fighting Championship.
 A professional competitor since 2009, he has also competed for King of the Cage.

 Background

-Barberena was born in Montclair, California, but grew up in Rancho Cucamonga, where he moved with his parents at a young age.
+Barberena was born in Montclair, California, but grew up in Rancho Cucamonga, California, where he moved with his parents at a young age.
 He moved to Arizona during his sophomore year, and attended Prescott High School, where he played football and was a standout as a linebacker.

 Barberena's father is originally from Cali, Colombia, and Barberena has stated he feels both American and Colombian.
 He brings each country's flags to his fights.

 Mixed martial arts career

 Early career

 Barberena begin his professional mixed martial arts career in late 2009 with an amateur record of 1–0.
 Over the next five years he trained primarily at the MMA Lab in Arizona and amassed a record of 9–2 for promotions such as Dakota Fighting Championships and King of the Cage; all but one of his wins came before the final bell.